open-home-dev/asyncapi/Readme.md

 This crate aims to provide data structures that represent the [AsyncAPI v 2.3.0 specification](https://www.asyncapi.com/docs/specifications/v2.3.0).

 This crate is still in an early development stage.
-It is yet to be tested and adapted to new versions of the specification.
+The official valid test files are all parsed without errors.

 This crate builds upon the work for the [openapiv3 crate](https://crates.io/crates/openapiv3) and adapts it for the AsyncAPI specification.